CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Dataset Creation

 \subsection{Scenario}

-Many datasets containing pedestrian trajectories and wearable sensor measurements have been created, especially in PDR studies \cite{10.1145/2968219.2968276,chen2018oxioddatasetdeepinertial,8911823}.
-However, most datasets focus on controlled scenarios that differ significantly from our targets.
-Thus, we developed a dataset comprising labeled visual tracking trajectories and sensor measurements in a logistics warehouse. $29$ workers assigned to the inbound area performed their tasks while wearing vests and pouches with smartphones inside.
+Many datasets containing pedestrian trajectories and wearable sensor measurements have been created, particularly in PDR \cite{10.1145/2968219.2968276,chen2018oxioddatasetdeepinertial,8911823} and Visual--Inertial Odometry (VIO) studies \cite{8593419,11247240,GUO2026105019}.
+However, most datasets focus on controlled scenarios that differ distinctly from our targets.
+Thus, we developed a dataset comprising labeled visual tracking trajectories and sensor measurements in a logistics warehouse.
+29 workers assigned to the inbound area performed their tasks while wearing vests and pouches with smartphones inside, as shown in Fig. \ref{fig:vest-and-pouch}.
 Each vest had a unique color pattern, which served as a reference for the trajectory labeling.
 The dataset includes actual activities such as inspection, transportation, and sorting.
 In addition, workers vary in body type, age, and role.
 Note that not all participants (i.e., workers carrying smartphones) were present simultaneously due to the shift schedule differences.
 Conversely, the cameras also captured non-participants frequently.